 - Long-chain triglycerides (LCT) contain 13 - 21 carbon atoms.
 One example of a fatty acid found in LCT is oleic acid.

-- Very long-chain triglycerides (LCT) contain 22 or more carbon atoms).
+- Very long-chain fatty acids (VLCFA) contain 22 or more carbon atoms.
 Fatty acids with chains containing 26 or more carbons are called ultra long-chain fatty acids.

 Sources of Triglycerides

 Meanwhile, MCTs, LCTs, and VLCTs usually come from dietary sources.
 For example, LCTs are found in animal fats and olive oil, while MCTs are common in coconut oil, palm oil, and some dairy products.
-Ok, so MCTs are more easily used for energy, but so what?
+In short, MCTs are more easily used for energy.
+Why does that matter?
 Because science shows that eating MCTs can trigger a cascade of other health benefits.

 Benefits of MCT Oil